Chicken and Rice Recipe

-This Chicken and Rice Recipe is one of my most favorite comfort foods.
+This Chicken and Rice Recipe is one of my most favorite comfort foods and is simple to prepare.

 Each of us have those certain dishes that never require following a recipe.
 The flavors mingle in your mind.
 They’re just part of you and what you know.
 Out of habit and familiarity, the dish materializes before your eyes.
 Kind of like a dance you’ve always danced.
 You don’t think about it.
 You just do it.